VRuskaEngine/VRuskaEngine/doc/winbuild.md

   - If you have run `.\vcpkg integrate install` in your vcpkg directory, this toolchain is added automatically when you "Open Folder" in Visual Studio for a folder containing CMake build scripts.
-So, in this case, just open the Monado source directory and everything will be set up automatically for you.
+So, in this case, just open the VRuska Engine source directory and everything will be set up automatically for you.
   - On the CMake command line, this means passing something like `"-DCMAKE_TOOLCHAIN_FILE=yourVcpkgDir\scripts\buildsystems\vcpkg.cmake"` (quotation marks possibly required depending on your shell).